learn-static/hist-320/content/3-voyant.md

 Slide it to the right.
 What happens?
 Is this change helpful?
-Slide it back to the left to view less words.
+Slide it back to the left to view fewer words.

 Right now you are viewing a word cloud that's been generated from the entire 20th-century State of the Union Address corpus, by default.
 If you'd like to view a word cloud generated from just one or a few chosen documents in the corpus, you can click on the button in the bottom left of the browser screen that says "Scale."